Ballet / Pointe / Variations / Partnering

 Sergey Rayevskiy received his early training as a full-time scholarship recipient at the Vaganova Academy in Saint-Petersburg, Russia.
 He graduated with honors from the Kirov Academy in Washington, D.C., and went on to dance professional neo-classical and classical solo and principal roles with Mariinsky Theatre’s North American Tour, Sarasota Ballet and Tulsa Ballet.

-Mr. Rayevskiy continues to share his love of dance and technical precision with students worldwide as the Director of Ballet Detroit, and a sought after guest instructor in the US and abroad.
+Mr. Rayevskiy continues to share his love of dance and technical precision with students worldwide as the Director of Ballet Detroit, and as a sought after guest instructor in the US and abroad.
 He has guest taught in Naples and Rome in Italy, Beijing and Wuhan in China, Toronto in Canada, Tokyo in Japan, Helsinki and Savanlina in Finland, and worked as a ballet master for Conservatory in St. Petersburg, Russia.
 Within the United States, Mr. Rayevskiy has taught at the Kirov Academy of Ballet of Washington, DC, Brooksher Ballet in Mesa, AZ, Ponte Vedra Ballet in Ponte Vedra, FL, and Atlanta Ballet in Atlanta, GA.
-As an advocate for the student and professionals he mentors, Mr. Rayevskiy negotiates guest contracts, coordinates performance and repertoire, and arranges auditions.
+As an advocate for the students and professionals he mentors, Mr. Rayevskiy negotiates guest contracts, coordinates performance and repertoire, and arranges auditions.
 With many years of interaction within professional companies and elite ballet schools, he counsels his students about additional opportunities for them to grow as dancers within dance communities both in the US and overseas.

-Alumni of Mr. Rayevskiy’s training can been seen performing in domestic and international classical and contemporary ballet companies, professional competitions such as YAGP and Prix de Lausanne where his students have both placed and received scholarships, and prestigious universities around the world.
+Alumni of Mr. Rayevskiy’s training can be seen performing in domestic and international classical and contemporary ballet companies, professional competitions such as YAGP and Prix de Lausanne where his students have both placed and received scholarships, and prestigious universities around the world.
 He has also placed students in schools such as the Vaganova Ballet Academy in St. Petersburg, Russia.

 Assistant Artistic Director